Key Takeaways

 A sudden decrease in keyword rankings could reveal problems or issues on your new page that you need to pay attention to and fix.

-Experiencing small ups and downs is normal so if you see a few decreases keyword keep calm and patient.
+Experiencing small ups and downs is normal, so if you see a few keyword decreases, keep calm and be patient.
 Do not make any rushed decisions and change a lot of content or structure again.

 Monitor backlinks